dbochicchio/vera-Telegram/README.md

 # Configuration
 After installation, ensure to change mandatory variables under your Device, then *Advanced*, then *Variables*.
-Please adjust BotToken and DefaultChatID to your settings.
+Please adjust *BotToken* and *DefaultChatID* to your settings.

-## How to create a bot and get the keys
+## How to create a bot and get the token
 In order to run this plug-in, you'll need to create a Telegram Bot.

 No worries, [it's all covered here](https://core.telegram.org/bots).
 Go to point [#3]([https://core.telegram.org/bots#3-how-do-i-create-a-bot) for instructions.

-Get your key and be sure the split the ID and Key in the params (they're separated by a colon (*:*))
+Get your token and be sure the edit the *BotToken* variable to it.
+It's suggested to get your group ID or personal ID at this stage.
+It's covered in the aforementioned guide.

 # Use in code
 You can use this plug-in with not code (scenes, Reactor, PLEG) or using code.